tAndreani/IPVARIABLE/README.md

 # IPNOISY: a method for genome-wide estimation of noisy regions in transcription factor ChIP-seq data.
 IPNOISY is a method capable to detect noisy DNA binding regions of several transcription factors in a given cell type.
-It takes in input ChIP-seq peaks and outputs noisy regions for the cell under investigation.
+It takes in input ChIP-seq peaks and outputs noisy regions.

 # Motivation